CannyChiu/TechnicalTalentPartnerHub/README.md

 * [ThePeoplePeopleGroup](https://www.thepeoplepeoplegroup.com/): For my Toronto HR folks, PPG is an awesome slack community for networking and resource sharing among Toronto-based Human Resources Professionals.
 * [Wizard Sourcer](https://wizardsourcer.com/tools/): Fantastic website/resource for Boolean strings, recruiter templates and deep dives into different technologies used by Recruiters.
 I tinker around with new tools and this has been a great resource!
 * [SOSUV](https://sourcingsummit.net/sosuv/)- Great community of passionate talent sourcing professionals!
 SOSUV runs conferences & meet-ups throughout the year, great community to be involved in.
 Heavy European Talent Sourcing representation.
+* [PromptMates](https://www.promptmates.ai/): I recently joined this community of AI builders.
+Highly recommend if you want to find a circle of very smart, hands-on builders in the recruiting space.

 ### **Books:**
 * ["Carry That Quota" - Jesse Rothstein](https://jesserothstein.com/): This really resonated, recruiting is definitely a hybrid between sales and human resources.
 Gives great suggestions on how a sales focused individual can manage output.